-Selections from the Athenaeum's collection of artists' books will be on display in the North Reading Room.
+Selections of recent acquisitions from the Athenaeum's collection of artists' books will be on display in the North Reading Room.

 The Athenaeum Music & Arts Library has earned a reputation as one of the outstanding art galleries and art collectors in San Diego.
 The Athenaeum’s art exhibition program, begun in the 1920s, has grown tremendously in both scope and recognition, particularly in the past 20 years.